 (2) JOIN YOUR LOCAL UNIT - CAF Alaska

 Becoming a unit member puts you where the action is: close to the aircraft and their operations.
 There are more than 70 CAF Wings and Squadrons located in 24 U.S. States and four foreign countries each assigned the responsibility of maintaining and operating their assigned aircraft.
 Units are also responsible for various disciplines within the CAF such as marshaling aircraft, running the airshows, volunteering as medical support staff, or safely handling explosive ordinance.

 These airplanes need lots of tender loving care to keep them flying.
 We are always looking for more help to turn wrenches and get greasy.
-The best part is you don't have to be a certified mechanic to help - our skilled volunteers to keep teach you!
+The best part is you don't have to be a certified mechanic to help - our skilled volunteers will work right next to you and teach you!

-Airplanes can't fly without wanna-be fighter jockeys!
+Airplanes can't fly without someone at the controls!
 Come talk to our check pilots to learn more about what it takes to earn a new type for your logbook.